-Decorating the Reception Room are conversation chairs, two and three seat pieces of furniture designed by Jule to allow for more private discussion between married couples or a courting couple and their chaperone, respectively.
+The Korner’s were known for hosting romantic parties and weddings in Korner’s Folly over the years.
+The Korner’s daughter, Doré was married on the North Lawn and held her wedding reception in the 2nd floor Reception Room.
+Decorating the Reception Room are conversation chairs, two and three seat pieces of furniture designed by Jule to allow for private discussion between married couples or a courting couple and their chaperone, respectively.

 Need some inspiration for what to give your Valentine this year?
-Take a look at the card pictured below–given to Polly Alice by Jule in 1883–and make sure to bring your special someone out for a tour of a Victorian house built with romance in mind.
+Below is an original Valentine–given to Polly Alice by Jule in 1883.
+Make sure to bring your special someone out for a tour of a Victorian house built with romance in mind this February.